peacetheboy/POWER-BI-business-Intelligence-/README.md

 24. (2023).
 11 October.
 Available at: https://youtu.be/HrPipzMA5gk?si=tiY5iSARUiwlc7vG (Accessed: 26 October 2023).
 25. (2019).
 7 May.
 Available at: https://youtu.be/4xapOrfLvbg?si=VXDOB2Bpqh2oubNC (Accessed: 26 October 2023).

-## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Acknowledge any individuals, organizations, or resources that contributed to this project.

----

-Feel free to adapt and expand this template to suit your project's specific needs.
-The README should serve as a comprehensive guide for anyone working on or using the report.